 — Indigenous Yukon: A GoMedia Journey —

 During this tour, four journalists from Canada, France, Japan, and South Korea were treated to unique experiences such as a visit to Fort Selkirk with Tutchone Tours, visiting the Dänojà Zho Cultural Centre, the Carving Shed in Carcross, and enjoying Aurora viewing in Dawson City and Whitehorse.
-Guided by Ryan Rogers, ITAC’s Communications Manager, and YFNCT, the tour highlighted the rich cultural heritage and diverse tourism experiences in the Yukon.
+Ryan Rogers, ITAC’s Communications Manager, co-hosted the Media FAM with Michelle Olesh, YFNCT’s Tourism Programs Coordinator, and Harmony Hunter, YFNCT’s Tourism Development Manager.
+The tour highlighted the rich cultural heritage and diverse tourism experiences in the Yukon.

 Here are some of the tour highlights: